 Sept.
-23: 500 demonstrators from the February 20 Movement marched in Rabat to protest against political detentions.
+23: At least 500 demonstrators from the February 20 Movement march in Rabat to protest against political detentions.

 Sept.
 26: The World Bank confirms a $300 million loan to deal with youth unemployment and expand economic opportunities and services for women.

 Dec.
 14: Abdessalam Yassin, leader of Justice and Charity, dies and leaves no clear successor.